Wood-free paper

-Wood-free paper, tree-free paper, or fine paper is paper created from bleached, chemically-separated paper pulp, as to minimize lignin contents (the "wood" in question).
-It is not as susceptible to yellowing as paper containing mechanical pulp.
+Wood-free paper (also called fine paper) is paper made from chemically processed pulp, typically derived from wood, in which most lignin has been removed through chemical pulping.
+Despite its name, wood-free paper is generally made from wood pulp and is less susceptible to yellowing than paper containing mechanical pulp.

+Tree-free paper is paper made from cellulose obtained from non-tree plant fibers rather than wood.
+Common fiber sources include bamboo, hemp, kenaf, bagasse (sugarcane residue), cotton, flax, and agricultural residues such as wheat or rice straw.
+Tree-free paper is distinct from wood-free paper, as the former refers to the source of the cellulose fibers, whereas the latter is an industry term describing chemically pulped paper that is usually made from wood.

 Overview

 Lignin

 Lignin is a natural complex polymer containing aromatic compounds that provide much of a plant's strength.
 In its natural form, it gives rigidity and resilience to the plant's structure, but its presence causes paper to weaken and turn yellow as it ages and eventually disintegrate.
 The reason for this is that as the paper ages, lignin releases acid which degrades the paper.
 Lignocellulose from the xylem of shrubs and cambium from the inner bark of trees are made up of lignin, hemicellulose and cellulose, relevant to papermaking.